 On March 12, 2018, in an underwritten public offering, the Company issued \$300.0 million aggregate principal amount of 2.850% senior unsecured notes due March 12, 2020 (the 2020 Notes) and \$450.0 million aggregate principal amount of 2.950% senior unsecured notes due January 12, 2021 (the January 2021 Notes and, together with the 2020 Notes, the 2018 Note Offerings).
 Interest on the 2020 Notes is payable on March 12 and September 12 of each year, beginning on September 12, 2018.
 Interest on the January 2021 Notes is payable on January 12 and July 12 of each year, beginning on July 12, 2018.
 The net proceeds of the offering were \$743.8 million, after discount and issuance costs, which were used to repay a portion of the Company's outstanding 5-year term loan.
 Debt discount and issuance costs will be amortized through interest expense over the term of the 2018 Note Offerings.
 At any time prior to the applicable maturity date of the 2018 Note Offerings, the Company may, at its option, redeem some or all of the applicable series of the 2018 Note Offerings by paying a make-whole premium, plus accrued and unpaid interest, if any, to the date of redemption.
-The 2018 Note Offerings are unsecured and rank equally in right of payment with all of the Company's other unsecured senior indebtedness.
 The 2018 Note Offerings were issued pursuant to an indenture, as supplemental indenture, and the indenture and supplemental indenture contain certain covenants, events of default and other customary provisions.
 As of November 2, 2019, the Company was in compliance with these covenants.

 On June 28, 2019, the Company entered into a term loan credit agreement (Term Loan Agreement) with the Company as the borrower and JPMorgan Chase Bank, N.A. as administrative agent and the other banks identified therein as lenders, under which the Company borrowed unsecured term loans in the aggregate principal amount of \$1.25 billion, maturing on March 10, 2022.
-Loans under the term loan credit agreement bear interest, at the Company's option, at either a rate equal to (a) the Adjusted LIBO Rate (as defined in the Term Loan Agreement) plus a margin based on the Company's debt rating or (b) the Base Rate (defined as the highest of (i) the prime rate, (ii) the NYFRB Rate (as defined in the Term Loan Agreement) plus 0.50%, and (iii) one month Adjusted LIBO Rate plus 1.00%) plus a margin based on the Company's debt rating.
-The Term Loan Agreement contains customary representations and warranties, affirmative and negative covenants and events of default applicable to the Company and its subsidiaries.
+Loans under the term loan credit agreement bear interest, at the Company's option, at either a rate equal to (a) the Adjusted LIBO Rate (as defined in the Term Loan Agreement) plus a margin based on the Company's debt rating or (b) the Base Rate (defined as the highest of (i) the prime rate, (ii) the NYFRB Rate (as defined in the Term Loan Agreement) plus 0.50%, and (iii) one month Adjusted LIBO Rate plus 1.00%) plus a margin based on the Company and its subsidiaries.
 The events of default include, among others, nonpayment of principal, interest, fees or other amounts, failure to perform certain covenants, cross-defaults to certain other indebtedness, insolvency or bankruptcy, customary ERISA defaults or the occurrence of a change of control.
 The negative covenants include limitations on liens, indebtedness of non-guarantor subsidiaries and mergers and other fundamental changes, among others.
 The Term Loan Agreement also requires the Company to maintain a consolidated leverage ratio of total consolidated funded debt to consolidated EBITDA (earnings before interest, taxes, depreciation, and amortization) for a trailing twelve-month period of not greater than 4.0 to 1.0.
 The covenant will be reduced to 3.5 to 1.0 beginning in fiscal year 2020, assuming the Company does not undertake any significant acquisitions, mergers, and other fundamental changes.
 Should such a change occur, the Company may be authorized to increase the covenant back to 4.0 to 1.0.
 As of November 2, 2019, the Company was compliant with these covenants.
 In fiscal 2019, the Company made principal payments on the term loans in the amount of \$325.0 million.
 These amounts were not contractually due under the terms of the term loan credit agreement.